Postr-Inc/visi.js/readme.md

 * -> fixed rendering using createroot instead of render 4/29/23
 * -> added savestate and restorestate to res object 4/29/23
 * -> added lazy-javascript as a dependency for data handling 4/30/23
+* -> made error system more efficient and cleaner 4/30/23
+* -> added scss support && jsx component support using require!
+4/30/23

 # Installing

 Be sure to import react unpkg cdn files -> these should be placed in the head!